danielstocks/pipeline-panic/README.md

 If you have completed the pipe and the sludge reaches the end pipe the game is won

+## How to play

+Tap/Click anywhere on the grid to place a pipe.

+The grid will have two pipes S (start) and E (end), your goal is to connect these pipes while earning as much ¤ as possible.

+The longer the pipe, the more ¤ you are likely to earn.

-## How to earn
+## How to earn ¤

 - You start with ¤50 in the bank
 - You earn ¤50 for every tile that gets filled with sludge
 - It costs ¤1 to place a tile
-- It costs ¤2 to replacing an existing tile
+- It costs ¤2 to replace an existing tile

 Be careful!
 You can't go below ¤0, meaning you won't be able to replace or place new tiles if you run out of money.

-To achieve a high score you need to finish the pipe from start to end.
+If there is a leak, all your money is lost and the game is over.